danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-Since the syncer is still a collection operation, you can still call it like this:
+Since it's still a collection operation, you can still call it like this:

 ```swift
 let syncer = ImageSyncer()